MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/quotes-key-concepts-sales.md

 ## Cost currency

 Cost currency in Project Operations is the currency in which costs are reported.
-This currency is derived from the currency attached to the **Contracting unit** field on the quote, contract and project.
+This currency is derived from the currency attached to the **Contracting unit** field on the quote, contract, and project.
 Costs can be logged in any currency against a project.
 However, there is currency conversion from the currency costs were recorded in, to the cost currency of the project.

-Please also note that given the Exchange rates in CDS platform cannot be date – effective, the on-screen totals for cost may change over time if you update currency exchange rates.
-However, costs as recorded in the database remain unchanged since the amounts are stored in the currency that were incurred in.
+Because of the exchange rates in the CDS platform can't be date-effective, the on-screen totals for cost may change over time if you update currency exchange rates.
+However, costs recorded in the database remain unchanged because the amounts are stored in the currency that they were incurred in.

 ## Sales currency